gambitproject/gambit/doc/gui.nfg.building.rst

 key, inputting the payoff for the second (column) player, pressing the :kbd:`Tab` key, and so forth, until all the payoff entries in the table have been filled.

+Shared outcomes
+^^^^^^^^^^^^^^^^

+The payoffs shown at a contingency are stored as an *outcome*, and the same outcome can be attached to more than one contingency -- most commonly because several strategy profiles induce the same terminal node in the reduced strategic game of an extensive game, but a strategic game can also be built or loaded with outcomes shared this way directly.
+Editing a payoff at any one of these contingencies changes it at every other contingency sharing that outcome, since they are, in fact, the same outcome.

+To see this grouping before editing, hover the mouse pointer over any payoff cell: every other cell sharing its outcome is shown with a shaded background for as long as the pointer remains over one of them.
+The highlight does not change while a payoff is being edited, even if the pointer moves elsewhere in the meantime.

+Merging and splitting outcomes
+^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

+Which contingencies share an outcome can itself be changed from the table.
+Click and drag, or shift-click, across several payoff cells to select them; the selection automatically expands to cover every payoff column of any contingency it touches, since an outcome is shared at the level of a whole contingency, not a single payoff cell.
+Right-clicking the selection -- or, with nothing selected, right-clicking a single cell -- opens a menu with three commands:

++ :guilabel:`Set outcome...` (labelled :guilabel:`Merge into one
+  outcome...` when more than one contingency is selected) opens a dialog to give a label and a payoff for each player, then attaches the resulting outcome to every selected contingency.
+Selecting several contingencies this way merges them into one shared outcome;
+  selecting a single contingency that is currently part of a larger shared outcome splits it off into its own outcome, leaving the rest of the group unchanged.
+If the selection already matches one outcome's full membership exactly, this instead edits that outcome's own label and payoffs in place, rather than creating a new one.
+  The dialog starts from a label and payoffs to edit -- the shared outcome's own, if editing one in place, or the first selected contingency's current payoffs with a freshly generated label otherwise -- and disables :guilabel:`OK` until the label is nonempty and unique among the game's outcomes and every payoff is a valid number.
++ :guilabel:`Edit outcome...` is the direct route to that same in-place case: it is enabled whenever the selection matches one existing outcome's full membership exactly (a single contingency is enough, if that contingency's outcome has no other members), and opens the same label-and-payoffs dialog pre-filled with that outcome's own values, changing them in place without touching which contingencies share it.
+Editing a payoff here is no different from typing directly into a payoff cell -- it is offered as a second way to reach the same result, alongside also being able to change the label, matching how outcomes are edited in an extensive game.
++ :guilabel:`Remove outcome` clears every selected contingency back to having no outcome.
+It is disabled if none of the selection currently has one.

+Clicking any cell afterward clears the selection.